AlvisLai/Heart-Failure-Prediction/README.md

    ```
 2. access and run main.py

-3. you may edit main,py as you want
+3. you may edit main.py as you want

 <!-- LICENSE -->
 ## License